 I rushed to the nearest hospital and after a few tests, the doctors told me that I had experienced my very first panic attack.
 They handed me a referral to see a psychologist, a prescription for Xanax and sent me on my way.
 How could this be?
 I felt terrible, both inside and out and didn’t understand how I could ever experience this again without completely losing my mind.

 I lived in fear for years following that initial attack.
 I told my friends and family about my struggles and limited outings or situations that would trigger my anxiety (malls, concerts, crowds).
 I was lost, I was restricted from living a seemingly normal life and I was PISSED.

-I decided to ditch the meds and saw a therapist for the first time. (don’t get me wrong, I totally believe in taking medication and even question whether or not I should have til this day).
+I decided to ditch the meds and saw a therapist for the first time. (don’t get me wrong, I totally believe in taking medication and even question whether or not I should have to this day).
 As I walked into my first appointment I felt so many emotions.
-Truth is, I was scared out of my mind to talk about this deep dark demon that was haunting & dictating my entire existence.
-After a few weeks of therapy, I felt like a new me (or I should say the old me).
+Truth is, I was scared out of my mind to talk about this deep dark demon that was haunting me and dictating my entire existence.
+After a few weeks of therapy, I felt like a new me (or should I say the old me).
 I wasn’t scared anymore because talking about my condition made everything better.

-Til this day, I still experience spurs of anxiety and depression.
+To this day, I still experience spurs of anxiety and depression.
 I still feel like it lingers around like a black cloud over my head waiting to strike at any second, but I feel in control of it.
-I remember my therapist asking me numerous times “what’s the worst thing that can happen when you have an attack? are you going to die?
-Nope.” and every time I felt scared or anxious I would repeat those exact words in my head and after a while I felt the anxiety less & less.
+I remember my therapist asking me numerous times “what’s the worst thing that can happen when you have an attack?
+Are you going to die?
+Nope.”
+Every time I felt scared or anxious I repeat those exact words in my head and after a while I felt the anxiety less and less.